ocean-onion/BDCraft-maybe/docs/economy/villager.md

 1. Right-click on the Market Owner villager
 2. Select "Market Management" from the trading menu
 3. Access various tabs for different management functions:
-   - Associates Tab
+   - Associates Tab: Add or remove market associates (founder only)
-   - Permissions Tab
+   - Permissions Tab: Control who can trade with collectors
-   - Security Tab
+   - Security Tab: Manage building permissions within market area
-   - Upgrades Tab
+   - Upgrades Tab: Purchase market upgrades using currency and materials
-   - Settings Tab
+   - Settings Tab: Configure market appearance and effects

+**Important:** This is the ONLY way to manage your market.
+There are no commands that can replace this interaction.

 ## Collectors